THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Sometimes the best thing to do when you’re bored is just take a nap.
+Sometimes the best thing to do when you’re bored is to take a nap.

 After all, we can’t be productive all of the time.

-And sometimes we need to just relax and recharge our batteries.
+And sometimes, we need to relax and recharge our batteries.

-So if you’re feeling bored and sleepy, just go ahead and take a nap.
+So if you’re feeling bored and sleepy, take a nap.

-You may be surprised with how refreshed you feel when you wake up.
+You may be surprised by how refreshed you feel when you wake up.

 One of the best things about weekends is that you usually have more time to cook.

-So if you’re looking for something to do, why not try cooking a new recipe or bake cookies?
+So if you’re looking for something to do, why not try cooking a new recipe or baking cookies?